deepakraj-dj/Cloud-Engineer/README.md

 ---

-### ⚡ Serverless REST API
+### ⚡ Serverless_loginform Static Site + CDN + CI.CD
-> **Stack:** `Lambda` · `API Gateway` · `DynamoDB` · `SNS`
+> **Stack:** `Cloudfront`. `S3` .`Lambda` · `API Gateway` · `DynamoDB` · `Github Actions` .`JWT` . `Github Secrets`

-Built a fully serverless CRUD API with event-driven architecture.
-API Gateway triggers Lambda functions that interact with DynamoDB, with SNS push notifications for real-time updates.

-- ✅ Sub-100ms cold start Lambda functions
-- ✅ DynamoDB single-digit millisecond latency
-- ✅ Cost-effective — pay only per request

----

-### 🐳 Containerized CI/CD Pipeline
-> **Stack:** `Docker` · `GitHub Actions` · `S3` · `ECR`

-End-to-end CI/CD pipeline that automatically builds Docker images, runs tests, and deploys to AWS on every `git push`.
-Infrastructure is fully code-driven with no manual steps.
+Build an Fully serverless login and registration system — no EC2, no servers to manage.
+The goal was to build a secure auth flow entirely on managed AWS services and automate deployment end-to-end with CI/CD.

-- ✅ Automated build → test → deploy on every push
+- ✅ Auto-scales based on workload demand
+- ✅ JWT stored in HttpOnly cookies to prevent XSS attacks
-- ✅ Docker image versioning with ECR
+- ✅ Passwords hashed with bcrypt — never stored in plain text
-- ✅ Rollback support via GitHub Actions workflow
+- ✅ Separate GitHub Actions pipelines for frontend and backend with path-specific triggers to avoid unnecessary deployments

 ---